Authentication in the development environment¶

 TWO_FACTOR_AUTHENTICATION_ENABLED in settings to

-True, then log into Zulip and add otp device from settings
+True, then log in to Zulip and add an OTP device from the settings

 page.
 Once the device is added, password based authentication will ask